aspittel/ga-react-tutorial/README.md

 * Begin working with conditionals in React.

 ## Introduction to React
-React is a web framework developed by Facebook in order to make elements of user interfaces more modular and easier to maintain.
+React is a web framework developed by Facebook in 2013 in order to make elements of user interfaces more modular and easier to maintain.
 According to React's website it is used to "Build encapsulated components that manage their own state, then compose them to make complex UIs."

 #### Example: Facebook Reactions
+* Look at your Facebook and see how many different places reactions are used.
+Write down on the table next to you (its a whiteboard!) the places you find reactions.
+Different post types count as different places!

 * Imagine you worked at Facebook when they wanted to shift from using likes to reactions.
-* Look at your Facebook and see how many different places reactions are used.
 * Using traditional JavaScript, HTML, and CSS would it be easy and to implement these reactions in multiple places?
 Would there be repeated code between the different reaction components?
 * React makes it easy to utilize UI components in multiple locations because instead of separating your HTML and JavaScript code, it uses JavaScript in order to write your HTML code.

+#### Exercise: IMDBExplorer
+* With the other people at your table, look at the code on the [IMDBExplorer Github Repository](https://github.com/aspittel/IMDBExplorer).
+The app pulls movies that fit a search term and then the user can look at more detail or favorite the movies.
+* The app is hosted here: https://imdb-api-app.herokuapp.com/, unfortunately the API has been made private so it doesn't really work.
+* Check out the code in `views/index.html` and `public/imdb_api_app.js`.
+This branch was written using vanilla JavaScript and HTML.
+Also look at the code on the `react` branch by using the dropdown on the Github Repository.
+* With your neighbor, discuss what differences you see between the React code and the vanilla JavaScript code.
+Write down your findings on the table next to you.

-#### Exercise: TODO MVC
+#### Alternate Exercise: TODO MVC
 * With the other people at your table, look at the code on the [TodoMVC](http://todomvc.com/) website.
 This site shows the same to do list application written in a bunch of different front end frameworks.
 * For this exercise, look at the [VanillaJS](http://todomvc.com/examples/vanillajs/) and [React](http://todomvc.com/examples/react/#/) examples on their site.
 * Vanilla is what developers use to refer to JavaScript that doesn't make use of a framework.